Frequently Asked Questions and Answers

 Q: How was the street design chosen?

-A: There were three options available to choose from – A, B and C – each removing some or all parking from Howard St. to Juniper St. along 30th St. There were no choices to vote yes or no as to each option, therefore no choice to reject all of the options.
+A: There were three options available to choose from – A, B and C – each removing some or all parking from Howard St. to Juniper St. on 30th St. There were no choices to vote yes or no, as to each option, therefore no choice to reject all of the options.
 The “Save 30th Street Parking” movement is striving to reject all options, unless and until there is a viable option that is acceptable to all residents, businesses and patrons of the businesses.
-UTAH ST, which already has bike lanes and IS A MUCH SAFER OPTION was not even considered.
+We want UTAH ST, which already has bike lanes and makes much more COMMON SENSE thus more safe for everyone.

 Q: How does the approved Bike Plan accommodate ADA parking spaces, bus stops, garbage pickup, commercial deliveries, emergency vehicles and car sharing pick-ups and drop-offs?

-A: Everett Hauser, Mobility Program Manager, has not presented a plan that accommodates these necessities.
+A: Everett Hauser, City of San Diego, Mobility Program Manager, has not presented a plan that accommodates these necessities.
 The “Save 30th Street Parking” movement intends to address these issues to the satisfaction of the community and make sure they are in compliance with City, States, and Federal law.

 Q: How are emergency vehicles supposed to maneuver down a two lane street, rushing to a life or death call?